 If a long-term medication is causing vaginal dryness, your physician may change your prescription.
 Trying alternative medications may restore natural lubrication and reduce pain.

 Low estrogen levels cause dyspareunia in some women.
 A prescription tablet, cream, or flexible ring can deliver a small, regular dose of estrogen to the vagina.

-A new, estrogen-free drug, called ospemifene (Osphena), acts like estrogen on vaginal tissues.
-It is effective in making the tissues thicker and less fragile.
+An estrogen-free drug called ospemifene (Osphena) acts like estrogen on vaginal tissues.
+It’s effective in making the tissues thicker and less fragile.
 This can reduce the amount of pain women experience with sexual intercourse.

 These home remedies can also reduce dyspareunia symptoms:

 Your doctor may also recommend therapy.
 This can include desensitization therapy or sex therapy.
 In desensitization therapy, you’ll learn vaginal relaxation techniques, such as Kegel exercises, that can decrease pain.
 In sex therapy, you can learn how to reestablish intimacy and improve communication with your partner.

 What is the outlook for dyspareunia?

 Alternatives to sexual intercourse may be useful until underlying conditions are treated.
 You and your partner can use other techniques for intimacy until penetration is more comfortable.
 Sensual massage, kissing, oral sex, and mutual masturbation may be satisfying alternatives.

 There’s no specific prevention for dyspareunia.
 But you can do the following to reduce the risk of pain during intercourse: